Badgerati/Pode/docs/Hosting/IIS.md

 pwsh -c "Install-Module Pode"
 ```

+!!! note
+    Sometimes you may need to run `iisreset`, otherwise IIS will return 502 errors.

 ## Server

 The first thing you'll need to do so IIS can host your server is, in the same directory as your Pode server's `.ps1` root script, create a `web.config` file.
 This file should look as follows, but make sure you replace the `.\server.ps1` with the path to your actual server script: